 If you want to sport both a beard and a mustache, then you must make a point to distinguish between them when grooming.
 They are separate beasts and should be treated individually.

-This is less of a problem when the mustache isn’t a prominent feature of your facial hairstyle.
+This is less important when the mustache isn’t a prominent feature of your facial hairstyle.
 For example, with a goatee, it isn’t that big a deal if you treat the mustache and beard as a single entity.

 But with a Van Dyke for example, you’ll want to nurture each component individually to get the best result.

-Combing your mustache should be an everyday activity.
+Combing your mustache should become a familiar activity.
 Don’t wait for your next trimming session in order to comb your ‘stache.
-Integrate it into your routine just like brushing your teeth.
+Integrate it into your routine.

-It might seem a bit of an ordeal the first time you try it, but you will soon get used to the routine.
+It might seem a bit of an ordeal the first time you try it, but people seem to get the hang of it pretty quickly.